-Applying machine learning techniques to modelling female hormones enables women to access hormone intelligence at her fingertips
+Applying artificial intelligence to modelling female hormones enables women to access hormone intelligence at her fingertips

 Female hormone networks form the most complex aspect of the endocrine system.
 The menstrual cycle depends upon a delicate web of feedback mechanisms that trigger significant changes in hormone levels.
 This intricate physiological process generally operates reliably, but its timing and the hormone levels are affected by internal and external factors going on in a woman’s life.
 This is why women differ in their experiences of menstrual cycles and why an individual woman may notice differences between cycles.

 Apart from being fascinating from a physiological point of view, why is this so important from a practical point of view for women?
 The reason is that female hormones are not just about fertility.
 The ovarian hormones oestradiol (most active form of oestrogen) and progesterone have significant effects through the body.
 Every biological system is dependent on these hormones: bones, muscle, nervous system, including brain function, skin, the cardiovascular and digestive systems .
 This is why female hormones impact all aspects of health: physical, mental and social .

 The cyclical fluctuations in female hormones occurring every menstrual cycle will also change over a woman’s lifespan.
 Completion of puberty is marked by the start of menstrual cycles: menarche.
 During her adult life a woman can expect regular menstrual cycles.
 However, subtle hormone disruption can be missed.
 Although blood testing is the most accurate way of measuring all four of the key female hormones, the standard protocol of taking a blood test at one time point in the cycle, when hormones are at their most quiescent, can miss subclinical menstrual cycle hormone dysfunction.